PinkMath/terminal-game/README.md

 Its just a terminal game:

-You gotta have *python* to make it work.
+You gotta have *python* to make it works.
 Download the *main.py* and run it.